-TFM sold comparable merchandise to more than one third-county market at volumes greater than five percent of the aggregate U.S. sales during the POR.
-Of these viable third country markets, we chose Portugal as the comparison market because, of all the viable third-country markets, TFM sold the largest volume of comparable merchandise during the POR to customers in Portugal.24 In addition, the types of merchandise TFM sold to the United States and to Portugal had the same chemical structures.25 Consequently, we based NV on TFM's third-country sales to Portugal in accordance with section 773(a)(1)(C) of the Act.
+TFM sold comparable merchandise to more than one third-country market at volumes greater than five percent of the aggregate U.S. sales during the POR.
+Of these viable third country markets, we chose Portugal as the comparison market because, of all the viable third-country markets: (i) TFM sold the largest volume of comparable merchandise during the POR to customers in Portugal; and (ii) the types of merchandise TFM sold to the United States and to Portugal had the same chemical structures and provided a better match.
+Consequently, we based NV on TFM's third-country sales to Portugal, in accordance with section 773(a)(1)(C) of the Act.